open-dxp/newsletter-bundle/docs/05_Newsletter_Documents.md

 ![Newsletter settings](./img/newsletter_settings.png)

   - Subject: Subject of the newsletter.
   - From: From-Address of the newsletter.
-As fallback, Pimcore system settings are used.
+As fallback, OpenDxp system settings are used.
   - Add Tracking Parameters to Links: Adds tracking parameters to all links within the newsletter.
   - Tracking Parameter 'Source', 'Medium', 'Name': Values for the tracking parameters.
   - Sending Mode: